kubevirt/kubevirt.github.io/_posts/2019-07-29-How-To-Import-VM-into-Kubevirt.markdown

 #### A few caveats to be considered before using DataVolumes

-From the above manifest the two main sections that needs an attention are `source` and `pvc`.

-The `source` part declares that there is a disk image living on an http server that we want to use as a volume for this VM.
-The `pvc` part declares the spec that should be used to create the pvc that hosts the source data.

-When this VM manifest is posted to the cluster as part of the launch flow, a pvc will be created using the spec provided and the source data will be automatically imported into that pvc before the VM starts.
-When the VM is deleted, the storage provisioned by the DataVolume will automatically be deleted as well.

 A DataVolume is a custom resource provided by the Containerized Data Importer (CDI) project.
 KubeVirt integrates with CDI in order to provide users a workflow for dynamically creating pvcs and importing data into those pvcs.

 In order to take advantage of the `DataVolume` volume source on a VM or VMI, the DataVolumes feature gate must be enabled in the `kubevirt-config` config map before KubeVirt is installed.
 CDI must also be installed(follow the steps as mentioned above).